Zeitsperre/wine-climatology/README.md

 ## About

-This repository contains a handful of pyQGIS scripts produced in QGIS 2.14.2 to work with multi-band raster grids of raw graded climate data (monthly minimum, maximum, and mean temperatures and mean precipitation) to calculate agroclimatic indexes.
+This repository contains a handful of PyQGIS scripts produced in QGIS 2.14.2 to work with multi-band raster grids of raw graded climate data (monthly minimum, maximum, and mean temperatures and mean precipitation) to calculate agroclimatic indexes.
 Some indexes precompiled include:

 ## Scripts